FOSS4GAcademy/GST105FOSS4GLabs/Module 3 Lab/QGIS 2.8 and GRASS 6.4.3/Module 3 Lab.md

 16. Open GRASS Tools.
 17. Click ‘Modules List’ tab.
 18. In the Filter input box, enter ‘patch’ to quickly find the r.patch tool.
-19. Double-click on the r.patch tool to open it.
+19. Click on the r.patch tool to open it.
 20. Set the following options for the r.patch tool (refer to figure below):
 	+ Name of raster maps to be patched together: subset1
 	+ Name of raster maps to be patched together: subset1,subset2,subset3,subset4   *Note: Type the names in.*